worm0x1/F1leX404/README.md

 ## 🗃️ F1leX404

-This F1leX404 **open-source** project demonstrates how hackers use social engineering to access a user's file manager data through a malicious website.
+This F1leX404 educational **open-source** project demonstrates how hackers use social engineering to access a user's file manager data through a malicious website.
 Learn how this method works and how to prevent it.

 ---